voxel51/fiftyone/docs/source/user_guide/dataset_zoo/datasets.rst

 COCO is a large-scale object detection, segmentation, and captioning dataset.

-This version contains images, bounding boxes and labels for the 2017 version of the dataset.
+This version contains images, bounding boxes, and segmentations for the 2017 version of the dataset.

 .. note::